pallet/pallet-hadoop-example/README.md

 To test our new cluster, we're going log in and run a word counting MapReduce job on a number of books from [Project Gutenberg](http://www.gutenberg.org/wiki/Main_Page).

-Point your browser to the [EC2 Console](https://console.aws.amazon.com/ec2/), log in, and click "Instances" on the left.

-You should see three nodes running; click on the node whose security group contains "jobtracker", and scroll the lower pane down to retrieve the public DNS address for the node.
-It'll look something like

-    ec2-50-17-103-174.compute-1.amazonaws.com
+At the REPL, type

+    user=> (jobtracker-ip ec2-service)

+This will print out the IP address of the jobtracker node.
 I'll refer to this address as `jobtracker.com`.

 Point your browser to `jobtracker.com:50030`, and you'll see the JobTracker web console.
 (Keep this open, as it will allow us to watch our MapReduce job in action.).`jobtracker.com:50070` points to the NameNode console, with information about HDFS.